Do you have problems seeing at night?Millions of Americans do. You may just need glasses, especially if you’re nearsighted.

-- Retinitis pigmentosa.
-Retinitis pigmentosa is an uncommon genetic disorder.
-It affects young people, usually before age 30.
-Worsening night vision is often the earliest symptom.
-Variable amounts of vision loss follow, although most people retain some eyesight.
+Retinitis pigmentosa.
+This rare genetic disorder affects young people, usually before age 30.
+A decline in night vision is often the earliest symptom.
+Some people lose all their sight.
+Others keep some vision.

 Sunlight exposure.
-If your night vision seems temporarily worse after a trip to the beach, it probably is.
-Sustained bright sunlight can impair night vision for up to two days.
-Wear your sunglasses regularly to avoid this cause of poor night vision.
+If you think your night vision is worse after a trip to the beach, you’re probably right.
+Sustained bright sunlight can worsen night vision for up to two days.
+Always wear your sunglasses to avoid this.

 LASIK surgery problems.
 Complications after LASIK surgery are uncommon.
-However, a rare patient will experience night vision problems after LASIK.
-The most common complaint is distorted vision in the form of glare and halos around objects.
-Symptoms may be present during the day, too.
+But a few people have night vision problems after it.
+The most common complaints are glare and halos around objects, both of which distort vision.
+You may have symptoms during the day, too.
 They become more noticeable and bothersome, though, at night.
-Some people are more prone to developing night vision problems after LASIK.
-Those who are can be identified before the surgery based on characteristics of their eyes.
-Ask about your own chances of poor night vision if you’re considering LASIK.
+The characteristics of your eyes may make you more prone to night vision problems after LASIK.
+They are easily identified, so ask your doctor to check to see if you’re at risk.